Trazodone

 Trazodone is an antidepressant medication used to treat major depressive disorder, anxiety disorders, and insomnia.
 It is a phenylpiperazine compound of the serotonin antagonist and reuptake inhibitor (SARI) class.
 The medication is taken orally.

 Common side effects include dry mouth, feeling faint, vomiting, and headache.
-More serious side effects may include suicide, mania, irregular heart rate, and pathologically prolonged erections.
+More serious side effects may include suicidal ideation, mania, irregular heart rate, and pathologically prolonged erections.
 It is unclear if use during pregnancy or breastfeeding is safe.
 Trazodone also has sedating effects.

 Trazodone was approved for medical use in the United States in 1981.
 It is available as a generic medication.
 In 2023, it was the 21st most commonly prescribed medication in the United States and the fifth most common antidepressant, with more than 24 million prescriptions.

 Medical uses

 Depression

 The primary use of trazodone is the treatment of unipolar major depression with or without anxiety.
 Data from open and double-blind trials suggest that the antidepressant efficacy of trazodone is comparable to that of amitriptyline, doxepin, and mianserin.
 Furthermore, trazodone has shown anxiolytic properties, low cardiotoxicity, and relatively mild side effects.

 Because trazodone has minimal anticholinergic activity, it was especially welcomed as a treatment for geriatric patients with depression when it first became available.
 Three double-blind studies reported trazodone had antidepressant efficacy similar to that of other antidepressants in geriatric patients.
-Unfortunately, a side effect of trazodone, orthostatic hypotension, which may cause dizziness and increase the risk of falling, can have devastating consequences for elderly patients.
+Unfortunately, a side effect of trazodone, orthostatic hypotension, may cause dizziness and increase the risk of falling.
+This may have devastating consequences for elderly patients.
 Therefore, this side effect, along with sedation, often makes trazodone less acceptable for this population compared to newer compounds that share its lack of anticholinergic activity (but not the rest of its side effect profile).
 Still, trazodone is often helpful for geriatric patients with depression who have severe agitation and insomnia.

 Trazodone is usually used at a dosage of 150 to 300 mg/day for the treatment of depression.
 Lower doses have also been used to augment other antidepressants or when initiating therapy.
 Higher doses, up to 600 mg/day, have been used in more severe cases of depression (in hospitalized patients, for example).
 Trazodone is usually administered multiple times per day, but once-daily administration may be similarly effective.